On the asymptotic normality of persistent Betti numbers

-\end{itemize} \end{proposition} First, we remark that the above statements in their original version are also valid for more general domains $W_n\subset\R^d$ which are not necessarily rectangular domains such as $[0,n^{1/d}]^d$.
-Furthermore, we remark that \cite{hiraoka2018limit} prove their theorem for a general class of filtrations which contains among others the {\v C}ech and the Vietoris-Rips filtration.
-Moreover, Theorem 4.7 of \cite{yogeshwaran2017random} also contains a version of (ii) for Betti numbers of the homogeneous Poisson process, this is however contained in the result (i).
-Finally, we remark that \cite{yogeshwaran2017random} point out that the condition $r\notin I_d(\cP)$ is likely to be superfluous.
-As already mentioned, we show that, in fact, the condition can be removed.
+where $\Phi_3$ has a normal distribution with mean zero and variance $\wt\sigma^2 > 0$, where \\ $\wt\sigma^2 = \int \sigma^2(\kappa(x)^{1/d}(r,r)) \kappa(x) \intd{x}$ with $\sigma^2$ from (i).
+A similar statement is true for the binomial process. \end{itemize} \end{proposition} First, we remark that the above statements in their original versions are also valid for more general domains $\tilde B_n\subseteq\R^d$ which are not necessarily rectangular domains.
+Furthermore, we remark that Hiraoka et al.\ \cite{hiraoka2018limit} prove their theorem for a general class of filtrations which contains, among others, the {\v C}ech and the Vietoris-Rips filtration.
+Moreover, Theorem 4.7 of Yogeshwaran et al.\ \cite{yogeshwaran2017random} also contains a version of (ii) for Betti numbers of the homogeneous Poisson process, which, in the above list, is contained in result (i).
+The result of Trinh \cite{trinh2019central} is already for Betti numbers from a general density function $\kappa$ but the parameter choice for $r$ depends on $r_c$.
+Moreover, Trinh \cite{trinh2019central} points out that in the case $d=2$ there are no restrictions on the choice of $r$ as $I_2(\cP)$ is empty; this can be shown with a duality property.
+Finally, regarding (iii), Yogeshwaran et al. \cite{yogeshwaran2017random} remark that the condition $r\notin I_d(\cP)$ is likely to be superfluous and, as already mentioned, we show that, indeed, the condition can be removed.